Hachinohe rice cracker soup

 Using rice crackers in cooking is quite unusual for people from other regions.
 Other rare local dishes that use rice crackers include red rice sandwiches and rice cracker tempura

-Nanbu Senbei Tempura also quite unusual.
-Senbei, made from wheat flour, are deep-fried as they are, and the saltiness of the senbei brings out a nice flavor.
-The recipe is simple: the senbei are dipped in salt water to moisten them, then coated with tempura flour and deep-fried.
+Also,"tempura made with Nanbu senbei"is quite unusual.
+These senbei, which are made from wheat flour, are deep-fried as tempura, and the saltiness of the senbei gives them a nice flavor.
+The preparation is simple: dip the senbei in salt water to let them absorb some moisture, then coat them in tempura batter and deep-fry them.

 In the Hachinohe region of Aomori Prefecture, it is also served with rice and topped with soy sauce